Advanced programming languages

 Resources

 • smlnj.org and mlton.org.
-Downloads, documentation, tutorials and more for SML.
+Downloads, documentation and tutorials for SML.

 • caml.inria.fr.
-Downloads, documentation, tutorials and more for OCaml.
+Downloads, documentation and tutorials for OCaml.

 • SML v.
 OCaml tabular comparison.

-• ML for the Working Programmer serves as both a good introductory and reference text for SML.
+• ML for the Working Programmer serves as a good introductory and reference text for SML.

 It's the book I learned from, and it's a good introduction to the thought process of programming in the ML family of languages (including Haskell).
 It also covers how to implement the important functional data structures (trees and maps) not provided by the SML library.